Create a Website Account - Manage notification subscriptions, save form progress and more.

-This Bill bans single-use plastic and paper bags, in addition to banning disposable polystyrene/styrofoam food containers and cups, effective May 2022.
+New Jersey Governor Phil Murphy's Senate Bill 864 bans single-use plastic and paper bags, in addition to banning disposable polystyrene/styrofoam food containers and cups.

 Specific food-related exceptions will be in place until May 2024, at which time they will also be included in the ban.